Corporate Governance

 Compliance

-The Board has an established Audit Committee, a summary of it roles a responsibilities is available on the corporate governance webpage HERE and is set out below.
+The Board has an established Audit Committee.
+A summary of its roles and responsibilities is available on the corporate governance webpage HERE and is set out below.

 The Committee is specifically charged with ensuring that UKOG as a whole has the appropriate policies and processes in place to identify the risks which the Company is exposed to and to proactively mitigate those risks as appropriate.

-The Company maintains a register of risks and publishes an overview of significant risks and uncertainties in its Annual Report, which can be found HERE.
+The Company maintains a register of risks and publishes an overview of significant risks and uncertainties in its Annual Report and Accounts, which can be found HERE.

 The Company receives regular feedback from its external auditors on the state of its internal controls.
-The Board maintains a register of risks and publishes an annual summary of the significant risks and uncertainties in the Annual Report.
+The Board maintains a register of risks and publishes an annual summary of the significant risks and uncertainties in the Annual Report and Accounts.

 Principle Five